CopernicaMarketingSoftware/Documentation/ResponsiveEmail/api/introduction.md

 # API reference
 The Responsive Email API provides a simple RESTful interface.
 This means that
 your application can access the API using the HTTP protocol.
-With simple (secure) HTTP calls you can create, store and modify email messages (in HTML or MIME
+With simple (secure) HTTP calls you can create, store and modify email messages (in raw HTML, prettifiedm or MIME
 format) and retrieve email statistics.
 All you need is an [access-token](https://www.responsiveemail.com/app/#/admin/configuration/api/rest-token) and you are ready to go.

-The API is accessible via the www.responsiveemail.com domain.
+The API key is accessible via your Copernica account.
 Every request starts with a [version number](../api/versions), that allows us to make changes to the methods while keeping backwards compatibility.
 With every request you also have to send an `access_token`